KamsiO/Lorien_Legacies_WebApp/README.md

 ![Quiz Demo](Demos/quiz.gif)

 ### Responsive Design
-This webiste was remade with Boostrap 4 and utilizes CSS media queries for a responsive experience.
+This web application was remade with Boostrap 4 and utilizes CSS media queries for a responsive experience.
 It it mobile friendly, and responds to resizing and rotation.

 ![Responsive Demo](Demos/responsive.gif)